joubercalixto/zebrafish-facility-manager/zf-deployment-docs/docs/InitialDeployment.md

 This guide is for the initial deployment of a system.
 If you are *updating a running deployment*, please go [here](Update.md)

+## Users and Groups

+Create a user and a group called zfm which will be used to run a zf-server as a service for all customers.
+This user's primary group should be www-data as the zf-server will be writing logs in /var/www.

+For developers/maintainers you create user accounts with the ability to log in with ssh.
+I.e. set up their ~/.ssh/authorized_keys with the person's public key.
+These users will need to be in the sudo group and the www-data group.

 ## Domain name

 You will need a domain name for the deployment as a whole.
-For the purpose of illustration, this guide will assume you have purchased _examplezfm.com_ and that you set up DNS records to point at your host's IP address.
+For the purpose of illustration, this guide will assume you have purchased _zfm.com_ and that you set up DNS records to point at your host's IP address.

-It is a good idea to set up _staging.examplezfm.com_, _test.examplezfm.com_, and _demo.examplezfm.com_ as an initial sub-domains.
+It is a good idea to set up,
+_test.zfm.com_, and _demo.zfm.com_ as an initial sub-domains.
 Later when you are configuring a system for a particular facility, you will be adding one sub-domain per facility.
 If you happen to know that you are going set up managers for facilities _eue_ and _acdc_, you could create those sub-domains too.
 But you can always do that later.
 The DNS entries should all point to the ip address of your host.